-As an everyday meal, it’s easy yet somewhat festive; and when you need a last-minute meal for company, this never fails to please.
+As an everyday meal, this sweet potato and black bean stew is easy yet somewhat festive; and when you need a last-minute meal for company, this never fails to please.

-Complete the meal: For a quick weeknight meal, serve with a simple salad or slaw.
+For a quick weeknight meal, serve with a simple salad or slaw.
 Boost the meal with some cooked quinoa, if you’d like.
-For a special addition when you have more time or are having company, serve with Jalapeño Cornbread, or as shown in the photos here, Vegan Corn Muffins with Cheese and Herbs.

 A minimalist Thanksgiving or game day main dish: If you’re staying at home with a small group or having a pared-down potluck celebration, this is a quick-to-fix, simple main dish that always pleases.
 To stretch it a bit, consider serving over quinoa.